 The bargain hunter who loves a good deal

-Bargain Hunters are always looking for deals on great products – which is why online shopping sites like Amazon exist!
+Bargain Hunters are always looking for great product deals, which is why online shopping sites like Amazon exist!
 They base their purchasing decisions on how much they can save.
-Bargain hunters don’t want to waste time going from store to store checking out all the options before finally settling on one item and waiting around at checkout lines.
+Bargain hunters don’t want to waste time going from store to store, checking out all the options before settling on one item and waiting around at checkout lines.

 This customer enjoys hunting for bargains and deals online just as much as at physical stores by comparison shopping before making their purchase decisions.
 This type of person might even enjoy finding cheaper items than what you have listed simply because they get better kicks out of “winning.”

 The goal: Get them to buy your product.
 Bargain Hunters want to get products at the lowest price possible, so highlight discounts and offers available on your site.

 Offer a discount on the item they’re purchasing or bundle it with other items for sale on the site, so they can feel like they’re getting something extra that’s valuable and of good value in addition to what they had initially planned on buying.